semrush/intergalactic/website/docs/bug-reporting/report-bug/report-bug.md

 title: Bug reporting
 ---

-Have you found a bug in the one of our components and don't know where or to whom to write? 🤷🏻‍♀️ We have some ways to report bugs.
+Have you found a bug in the one of our components and don't know where or to whom to write?
+We have some ways to report bugs.

-@## Report with Github issues
+@## Report with GitHub issues

-Submit a bug/request for an improvement in the [Github through issues](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests).
+Submit a bug/request for an improvement in the [GitHub through issues](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests).

 - Convenient for the developers and maintainers of the design system.
 - Saves the history of changes and discussions of all components.
-- Maybe inconvenient for designers and other departments, since not everyone has a Github account.
+- Maybe inconvenient for designers and other departments, since not everyone has a GitHub account.

 @## Report with internal Slack chat